mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 Your role as a tech lead is to:

 - Run the meeting.
-- Listen & ask questions.
+- Ask questions.
 Don’t be afraid to ask any question.
 It is important you have full understanding.
-Chances are a few other people in the room have the same question.
+Chances are a few other people have the same question.
 - Bring up hidden dependencies and potential risks.
 Does your plan have any blind spots?
 - Update the roadmap — who’s working on what, what the blockers and risks are.
 - Always aim to make decisions in the meeting!
-If you need to do more research to make a decision, at the very least _decide_ who’s doing the research.
+If you need to do more research to make a decision, at least decide who’s doing the research.
 You should make progress in every meeting.
 - Make sure to write down the decisions from each meeting  and share them.
 You can do this yourself or rotate the responsibility among team members.

 If you want more tips on running meetings, I wrote a separate [blog post on meetings](../meetings).

 You might be wondering why I didn't introduce daily standups or Scrum for example.
 The answer is it was not needed.
 The lightweight process with a regular weekly meeting worked great for our team.
-We shipped the project on time and in a good state.
-I have used this lightweight process with a few different teams at a different company since then.
+We shipped the project on time.
+I have used this lightweight process with a few different teams since.

 #### Note on the value of repetition